geigerzaehler/beets-check/README.md

 These option control at which point *beets-check* will be used automatically by other beets commands.
 You can disable each option by setting its value to `no`.

-* `import: no` Don’t add checksums for new files during the import process
+* `import: no` Don’t add checksums for new files during the import process.
+  This also disables integrity checks on import and will not ask you to skip the import of corrupted files.
 * `write-check: no` Don’t verify checksums before writing files with `beet write` or `beet modify`.
 * `write-update: no` Don’t update checksums after writing files with